The Curtis-Universal Ambulance, Inc. History

 Curtis presently participates in the City of Milwaukee Emergency Medical Response System.
 Our response times have consistently averaged less than 5 minutes.
 The current volume for the E.M.S. system is approximately 1550 requests monthly and in the past has been as high as 1850 requests monthly.
 This volume represents approximately 60% of Curtis Ambulance’s Milwaukee call volume.

 Curtis-Universal provides ambulance transportation services for events at the Bradley Center.
-This will include all Milwaukee Admirals games, Petite Ice Center, South Shore Water Frolics.
-This will also include the Barnum and Baily Circus, concerts, and other events.
+This will include all Milwaukee Admirals games, Petit Ice Center, South Shore Water Frolics.
+This also includes the Barnum and Baily Circus, concerts, and other events.